Asnières (Van Gogh series): Bridges across the Seine at Asnières

 Bridges across the Seine at Asnières (F301) was painted in open air and bright sunlight.
 The scene depicts railway bridges over the river.
 Van Gogh uses light and reflection effectively in this painting.
 The stone piers of the bridge are reflected in the water and white paint is used for highlights.
 A woman dressed in pink with a red parasol are the focal point of the composition.
 The painting is part of a group of suburban landscapes along with a painting in Oxford, both of which Van Gogh had placed in red frames.
 Van Gogh found this setting through his friend Émile Bernard whom he met when studying with Cormon.
 Over the two years that Van Gogh was in Paris [1886—1887] he made several paintings of bridges crossing the Seine.

 Bridge of Asnières

 Van Gogh wrote of making Bridges of Asnières (F303), "I've been worried by the sunset with figures and a bridge that I spoke of to Bernard.
 The bad weather prevented me working on the spot and I’ve completely ruined it trying to finish it at home.
 However I began again at once, the same subject on another canvas, but as the weather was quite different, in grey tones and without figures."

 Walk Along the Banks of the Seine Near Asnières

-Walk Along the Banks of the Seine Near Asnières also called Riverbank at Asnières (F299) illustrates van Gogh's technique of using "short, rapid strokes of color the capture the atmosphere of a particular place", something he used with other paintings along the Seine.
+Walk Along the Banks of the Seine Near Asnières also called Riverbank at Asnières (F299) illustrates van Gogh's technique of using "short, rapid strokes of color to capture the atmosphere of a particular place", something he used with other paintings along the Seine.